Part One What is a Certified Nurse-Midwife (CNM)?

 - How long does it take to become a certified nurse-midwife?
 6-8 years

-- Salary: The average nurse-midwife salary is $111,130 per year
+- Salary: The average nurse-midwife salary is $129,650 per year

-Part Two What Does a Nurse-Midwife Do?
+What Does a Nurse-Midwife Do?

-One of their most important roles is helping mothers birth their babies safely and naturally.
+One of their most important roles is helping mothers give birth to their babies safely and naturally.
 They help patients manage their labor and monitor both the moms and babies during the delivery to ensure safety.
 In some cases, they work under the supervision of, or in collaboration with, physicians during C-section births.

-According to the American College of Nurse-Midwives, 76% of CNMs identify reproductive care and 49% identify primary care as the main responsibilities in their full-time positions.
+According to the American College of Nurse-Midwives, 76% of CNMs identify reproductive care, and 49% identify primary care as the main responsibilities in their full-time positions.
 This includes things like:

 - Annual exams